sgmurphy/wordpress-plugins/qi-addons-for-elementor/readme.txt

     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/vertical-timeline/" target="_blank">Vertical Timeline</a> - Present all sorts of events or milestones in chronologically arranged vertical layouts</li>
     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/rotating-image-tiles/" target="_blank">Rotating Image Tiles</a> - Compose animated presentations with four images divided into a specific number of rotating tiles</li>
     <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/interactive-info-images/" target="_blank">Interactive Info Images</a> - Allows you to display animated image panels which reveal informative textual content on hover</li>
+    <li><a href="https://qodeinteractive.com/qi-addons-for-elementor/image-hotspots/" target="_blank">Image Hotspots</a> - Create image showcases with interactive hotspots with info reveal on hover</li>
 </ul>

 <h4>Premium Creative Addons:</h4>